msu-eele-fpga/final-project-jenson-buckley/docs/zero_to_hero.md

 5. Copy the `.ko` file that gets generated to `/srv/nfs/de10nano/ubuntu-rootfs/home/soc`.
 6. Boot the FPGA - you should be able to load and remove the module from the home directory using `insmod <component_name>.ko` and `rmmod <component.ko>`.
 Check if it was loaded successfully by running `dmesg | tail` and checking to see if the print statement from the probe function shows up.
 7. To check if the character device driver works, load the module, navigate to `/sys/devices/platform/` and then `cd` into the directory corrisponding to the component you created.
 You should be able to read and write to the registers using `cat <register_name>` and `echo <value> > <register_name>`
 8. To control them via software, see this example file.
-Cross-compile it with `/usr/bin/arm-linux -gnueabihf -gcc -o <file_name> <file_name>.c`, and copy the executable to `/srv/nfs/de10nano/ubuntu-rootfs/home/soc/`.
+Cross-compile it with `/usr/bin/arm-linux-gnueabihf-gcc -o <file_name> <file_name>.c`, and copy the executable to `/srv/nfs/de10nano/ubuntu-rootfs/home/soc/`.
 ```c
 #include <stdio.h>
 #include <stdlib.h>